agostini01/llvm-project/CompilersLectureFall2024.md

 ## Debugging MLIR

 I have included a convenient `launch.json` configuration that you can use to debug the MLIR tools.

-## Debugging MLIR

 Let's set a breakpoint in one of the passes.

 1. **Open the File:**
     - Navigate to [`mlir/lib/Dialect/Affine/Transforms/LoopUnroll.cpp`](mlir/lib/Dialect/Affine/Transforms/LoopUnroll.cpp#L93).